-I have been involved in developing websites and creating web content since 1995 when I joined the small team that launched one of the first successful web magazines, Macworld Online.
-I have been working on websites ever since, for businesses, individuals and organizations.
-The following are examples of recent website projects.
+I have been involved in developing websites and creating web content since 1995, when I joined the small team that launched one of the first successful web magazines, Macworld Online.
+I have been working on websites ever since, for businesses, individuals and organizations, from content development and website strategy to the nitty-gritty of website design, formatting and publishing.

 Setting a Business Apart in a Competitive Market